OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ---
 title: 'Record, edit, and create Office Scripts in Excel on the web'
-description: 'A tutorial about the basics of Office Scripts, including recording scripts with the Action Recorder and writing data to a workbook.' ms.date: 04/23/2020
+description: 'A tutorial about the basics of Office Scripts, including recording scripts with the Action Recorder and writing data to a workbook.' ms.date: 07/21/2020
 localization_priority: Priority
 ---

 # Record, edit, and create Office Scripts in Excel on the web

 This tutorial teaches you the basics of recording, editing, and writing an Office Script for Excel on the web.
-You'll be recording a script that applies some formatting to a sales record worksheet.
-You'll then edit the script created by your recording to apply more formatting, create a table, and sort that table.
+You'll record a script that applies some formatting to a sales record worksheet.
+You'll then edit the recorded script to apply more formatting, create a table, and sort that table.
+This record-then-edit pattern is an important tool to see what your Excel actions look like as code.

-Completing the tutorial gives you practice recording your actions and making small edits to those recordings.
-This record-then-edit pattern lets you see the changes you're making to your workbook in code form.

 ## Prerequisites